 Gummy bears are tiny fruit gum sweets that resemble jelly babies.
 Candies are around 2 cm (0.8 in) long and shaped like a bear.
-The gummy bear is one of several gummies, which are popular gelatin-based sweets that come in a wide range of forms and colors.
+The gummy bear is one of several gummies, which are popular gelatin-based sweets that come in a wide range of forms and colours.

 What are the Variations of Gummy Bears?